Shuffle algebras, lattice paths and quantum toroidal $\mathfrak{gl}_{n|m}$: Introduction

-formula \eqref{eq:Zexp} is unambiguous, and moreover the matrices $S_k^{(i)}$ can be viewed as elements (in fact generators) of a commuting subalgebra $\mathcal{B}^+ \subset \mathcal{A}^+$ that we recall in Subsection \ref{sub:slope 0}.
+Thus formula \eqref{eq:Zexp} is unambiguous, and moreover the matrices $S_k^{(i)}$ can be viewed as elements (in fact generators) of a commuting matrix shuffle algebra $\mathcal{B}^+$ that we recall in Subsection \ref{sub:slope 0}.
 The matrices $Z_N$ therefore also represent commuting elements of $\mathcal{B}^+$.

 Theorem \ref{thm:Z_intro} is a generalization of the shuffle exponential formula of \cite{GG} for the $\fgl_1$ shuffle algebra.
 Indeed, in \cite{GG} the definition of the partition function prevents having boundary paths.
 Choosing the boundary conditions at the base of the cylinder \eqref{eq:cone} to be free of paths corresponds to taking the vacuum-vacuum expectation value of $Z_N$:

 By computing this expectation value of $Z(v)$ in \eqref{eq:Zexp} one can reproduce the exponential formula given in Theorem 1.1 of \cite{GG}.